Welcome & Overview

 - Apply direct pressure on the bleeding site.
 If you’re bleeding from your nose, also apply ice over the bridge of your nose.

-- After applying pressure, follow the Bone Marrow Transplant Emergency Guide.
+- After applying pressure, follow the Outpatient Cellular Therapy Emergency Guide.

 Call your doctor right away if you have any of the following things while you’re not in clinic: